mkejeiri/Events-sourcing/README.md

     //This tells the message broker that we are finished processing the message,
     //and we are ready to start processing the next message when it is ready.
 	//the next message will not be received by this consumer, until it sends this delivery acknowledgement.
-	//acknowledgement sent to the RabbitMQ server, meaning we've finished with that message, and it can discard it from the queue channel.BasicAck(deliveryTag: ea.DeliveryTag, multiple: false);
+	//acknowledgement sent to the RabbitMQ server, meaning we've finished with that message,
+	//and it can discard it from the queue channel.BasicAck(deliveryTag: ea.DeliveryTag, multiple: false);
 }